 - sustainable and responsible management

-Storheia Arena is a three-year development project focusing on public health and well-being, pride and belonging.
-The mountain will be a gathering point for people of all ages and the content will encourage to better public health by facilitating traffic and activities adapted to different functional levels and conditions.
-The project will be a tool for achieving a goal of increased “the desire to settle” and attractiveness, activity and well-being in Vesterålen.
+Storheia Arena is about public health, well-being, pride and belonging.
+The mountain should be a meeting point for people of all ages.
+Events and content should stimulate to better public health, by facilitating transport and activities adapted to different functional levels and conditions.
+Storheia Arena is a tool to achieve increased liveliness, attractiveness and well-being in Vesterålen.

 Storheia Arena is one of many actions that in total will contribute to that people want to live here and/or moving back, “lifting” the region and make it more visible.